Class Q conversion: From agricultural to residential

 Recent updates for Class Q legislation

-It’s important to note that class Q was updated on April 30, 2024, with the new regulations taking effect on May 21, 2024.
+It’s important to note that class Q permitted development was updated on April 30, 2024, with the new regulations taking effect on May 21, 2024.
 Applications submitted on or after this date will need to comply with the updated rules detailed on this page.
 Key updates include an increase in the maximum number of new dwellings from five to ten.
 The allowable space for conversion has also expanded to 1,000 square meters.
 However, the maximum size for each dwelling has been reduced to 150 square meters.
 As a result, to create ten new dwellings under Class Q, each unit must now be 100 square meters.

 • Listed buildings